expo/expo/docs/pages/versions/unversioned/workflow/upgrading-expo-sdk-walkthrough.md

 Expo maintains ~6 months of backwards compatibility.
 Once an SDK version has been deprecated, you will no longer be able to use the Expo client for development or build new binaries via `expo build`.
 You will still be able to publish OTA updates via `expo publish` however.
 Deprecations **will not** affect standalone apps you have in production.

 > **Note**: If you are running ExpoKit inside a native project, upgrading will require extra steps.
-ExpoKit is currently an alpha feature and upgrading difficulty will vary between versions, but there is some information [here](../../expokit/expokit#upgrading-expokit).
+ExpoKit is deprecated and will no longer be supported after SDK 38.
+We recommend [migrating existing ExpoKit projects to the bare workflow](../../bare/migrating-from-expokit/).

 ## SDK 36